a-ghorbani/chat-formatter/README.md

-# Chat Formatter: A TypeScript Library for Formatting Chat
+# A TypeScript Library for Formatting Chat

-Chat Formatter is a TypeScript library meant to format chat using Nunjucks templating (similar to Jinja2).
+Chat Formatter is a TypeScript library meant to format chat history using [Nunjucks](https://mozilla.github.io/nunjucks/) templating (similar to [Jinja2](http://jinja.pocoo.org/)).
 It comes with templates for various models like chatML, Llama-3, Phi-3, Gemma-it, and H2O.ai's danube2.

 Chat models are trained with unique formats to convert conversation history, like:
 ```Python